EU AI Act compliance assessment.

 | GPAI deployer obligations (Ch.
 V) | 2 Aug 2025 | Upstream providers compliant (OpenAI, Anthropic) | Upstream providers compliant |

 | Art.
-50 - Transparency | 2 Aug 2026* | Not directly applicable - no user-facing AI persona | Expert personas require disclosure when user-facing |
+50 - Transparency | 2 Aug 2026* | Not directly applicable - no user-facing AI persona | Customer must implement AI disclosure if surfacing AI-generated content to end users |

 | Annex III - High-risk obligations | 2 Aug 2026* | No Annex III category hit for developer-tool use | Depends on customer deployment context |